GSC - Travel Team

 o please go to http://www.canamhockey.com

-o once on the next screen, please find your team and click on MANAGE ROSTER-this is the screen that you use to add each player’s name and primary email. right now, don’t worry about additional rooms or coaches.
-I will try to deal with as much as that as possible.
-Just enter all of your players and then hit SEND INVITES
+o once on the next screen, please find your team and click on MANAGE ROSTER-this is the screen that you use to add each player’s name and primary email.
+Also, please enter the coaches names and email addresses.
+I will send a separate email to the coaches letting them know how to proceed and I will try to deal with that part of the process as much as that as possible.
+Just enter all of your players and coaches and then hit SEND INVITES

 o please stay on top of your parents.
-Can/Am wants everyone registered by 9/1, which we will not make but as long as we show progress, I can negotiate.
+Can/Am wants everyone 60 days prior to the tournament.
 It’s a good idea to send an email letting everyone know to look for the invite from CanAM.

 · While in Lake Placid, teams typically schedule a team dinner at a local restaurant for one of the nights-either Friday or Saturday